Facebook iconTop 10 Examples of Minimum Viable Products - F22 Labs

 Buffer adopted a freemium model, a strategic move that contributed to its virality.
 Users could use the basic features for free but had to pay for advanced functionalities.

 As they continued to add valuable features and improve user experience, Buffer grew, gaining over 1 million in 2013.
-Today, Buffer remains a prominent player in social media management tools, further affirming the power of minimum viable product examples.
+Today, Buffer remains a prominent player in social media management tools, further affirming the power of MVP examples.

 Example 5: Instagram